 Offshore wind case

-The pilot will be implemented as follows:
+The pilot has been implemented as follows:

-- Drafting terms of references, information gathering, and stakeholder consultations on the offshore wind power case in “Taggen”.
+- Drafting terms of references, information gathering, and stakeholder consultations on the offshore wind power case in “Taggen”;

 District heating case